Have Diabetes? Here’s One of the Most Important Things You Can Do

-Diabetes is a condition in which the body doesn’t properly use or make enough insulin, a hormone that turns food into energy.
-And it’s widespread: one in 10 people in the United States have diabetes, and an estimated 23.8% of that 30.3 million are undiagnosed.1
+Diabetes is a condition in which the body doesn’t properly make (type 1) or use (type 2) enough insulin, a hormone that turns food into energy.
+And it’s widespread: one in 10 people in the United States have diabetes, and an estimated 23.8% of that 30.3 million are undiagnosed.

 But people diagnosed with prediabetes or diabetes have the power to manage it.